Controls Technician Visa Sponsorship Jobs in Arizona

 Which companies sponsor visas for controls technicians in Arizona?

-Major Arizona employers with documented H-1B and other visa sponsorship history in technical roles include Honeywell, Intel, Raytheon Technologies, and ON Semiconductor.
+Major Arizona employers with documented H-1B visa and other visa sponsorship history in technical roles include Honeywell, Intel, Raytheon Technologies, and ON Semiconductor.
 These companies have large manufacturing and automation operations in the Phoenix and Tucson metros.
 Smaller systems integrators and industrial automation firms in the state also sponsor, though less frequently than large multinationals.

 Which visa types are most common for controls technician roles in Arizona?